 Skip to content

-REST API
+Ableton Live REST API

-Producer Pal includes a REST API for building custom scripts, automation, and integrations using plain HTTP requests — no MCP SDK needed.
+Producer Pal includes a REST API for building custom scripts, automation, and integrations with Ableton Live using plain HTTP requests — no MCP SDK needed.
 It also works as an alternative interface for coding agents: download this page as Markdown (button at the top) and give it to your agent for a complete reference.

 The REST API runs on the same server as the MCP endpoint (default port 3350) and is available whenever the Producer Pal Max for Live device is running.